How to Organize a Pantry Closet — Step-by-Step Guide

 What should not be stored in a pantry?

-Do not store potatoes onions garlic or winter squash in the pantry if it is warm or humid.
+Do not store potatoes, onions, garlic, or winter squash in the pantry if it is warm or humid.
 They sprout or mold fast.
-Avoid bread (it goes stale) and fresh fruits/veggies that need the fridge.
-Keep cleaning chemicals and pet food out too to avoid cross-contamination.
+Avoid bread and fresh fruits and vegetables that need the fridge.
+Keep cleaning chemicals and pet food out to avoid cross-contamination.

 How do I decide where to put things in my kitchen?